davidsamacoits/contacts-manager-case-study/README.md

 ## Run the app

 You'll need to follow those steps in order to run the app on your computer (assuming you already have npm installed) :
-1. Clone this repo on your compouter
+1. Clone this repo on your computer
 2. Install [json-server](https://github.com/typicode/json-server) globally using npm
 ```bash
 $ npm i -g json-server